Programbeginner2120/Residential-Living-Complex/README.md

+# ICSI 410 - Database Systems: Residential Living Complex Database Project

-# This is a compilation of all the materials that I used to create my semester long project for my course in Database Systems (ICSI 410) at The University at Albany, SUNY.
+## This is a compilation of all the materials that I used to create my semester long project for my course in Database Systems (ICSI 410) at The University at Albany, SUNY.
 The database models a residential living complex, a database which I conceived the idea of and built from the ground up using Microsoft SQL Server throughout the Fall 2020 semester.